itp-dwd/2020-spring/README.md

 * ↳ [Read the Code Of Conduct here](/CODEOFCONDUCT.md)

 ## Objectives:
 (forked from Sam Slover's API of you class)
 By the end of the class, you should have a solid understanding of the following concepts:

 * Full-Stack Javascript - Familiarity with both client-side and server-side Javascript.
+* UI/UX Design - Creating wireframes and style guides, and translating them to code.
-* Designing Data-Driven Applications- How to design and build a 'full-stack' data application.
+* Designing Data-Driven Applications - How to design and build a 'full-stack' data application.
 * Using APIs - How to interact with and use an API from within your client application.
 * Structuring Data - How to intelligently structure data.
 * Storing Data - How to build systems to store your own data.